What requirements must natural ingredients for health products comply with to be allowed on the European market?

 Figure 1: Applications of natural ingredients for health products

-Mandatory requirements for herbal medicinal products
+Mandatory legal requirements for herbal medicinal products

 If your natural ingredients are used in herbal medicinal products, you must comply with EU legislation (Directive 2004/24/EC).
 Failure to do so will prevent you from entering the European market.
 You must also comply with ‘The rules governing medicinal products in the EU’, which state what marketing claims medicinal products can make.